aaron11669/aaron11669.github.io/README.md

 Because the platform is a non-traditional rover, the standard configuration required significant customization.
 This included transforming IMU and magnetometer measurements into the Earth frame and incorporating platform-specific dynamics into the estimation pipeline to maintain filter consistency at high update rates.

 ### Notable Achevements
-+ Rapid integration and tuning enabled the team to meet aggressive project deadlines
++ Rapid integration and tuning enabled the team to meet aggressive demonstration deadlines
 + Extended EKF cross-covariance logic to enable water detection as a by-product of state estimation

 ### Media